 To us, as to most other people we know, the Great Wall has been synonymous with China and walking its ramparts a lifelong dream!
 To be actually standing on top of the broad expanse of this awesome structure was at once exciting and humbling.
 Stretching across approx. 8850 km East to West, mostly along the Northern border with Mongolia, this has to be one of the most impressive constructions on earth and the longest by far.

-But the myth of a single, ‘great’ wall that has continuously existed since 221 BC is just that, as is the claim that it is the only man made structure visible from the moon!
-The Wall is in actual fact a series of fortifications built during different periods (221BC -1644AD!), using varying local materials, and thereby turning on its head, the romatic legend of the dragon Very little remains of the earlier Wall except a few eroded ruins!
+But the myth of a single, ‘great’ wall that has continuously existed since 221 BC is just that, as is the claim that it is the only man made structure visible from the moon.
+The Wall is in actual fact a series of fortifications built during different periods (221BC -1644AD), using varying local materials, and thereby turning on its head the romantic legend of the dragon.
+Very little remains of the earlier Wall except for a few eroded ruins.

-The Great Wall apparently did not even feature in any Chinese art as a historical/ cultural symbol up until the 19th century, implying the ‘national’ symbolism was propogated by western perceptions based on reports by early Jesuit missionaries and foreign emissaries to the imperial court!
+The Great Wall apparently did not even feature in any Chinese art as a historical/ cultural symbol up until the 19th century, implying that its ‘national’ symbolism was propagated by western perceptions based on reports by early Jesuit missionaries and foreign emissaries to the imperial court!

 On the drive back to Beijing, our guide Lily, tried to answer our questions about the human cost of the Wall over centuries and narrated a popular but rather sad legend connected with it – The story of Meng Jiang Nu, the wife of a farmer who was forced to work on the wall during the Qin Dynasty.
 When she heard her husband had died while working the wall and was buried under it, she wept for days atop the wall, until it collapsed revealing his bones, so she could give him a proper burial!